odoo/documentation/crm/leads/generate/import.rst

    this extended (start from lead) versus simplified (start from opportunity) customer relationship management.

--  Odoo perfectly allows for either one of these approaches to be chosen.
+-  Twenty20 perfectly allows for either one of these approaches to be chosen.
 If your company handles its sales from a pre qualification step, feel free to activate first the lead stage as described below in order to import your database as leads